RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 4. SSH in to the Node from RLCatalyst and check the apache status
- * SSH in to the box from rlcatalyst and run **sudo service apache2 status** to check the apache2 status apache2 is running
+ * SSH in to the box from rlcatalyst and run **sudo service apache2 status** to check the Apache status Apache is running

 5. Add the service apache to the node
  * Go to Controlpanel -> Service Tab -> Click on Add New Service.
 Choose the apache service and save.